NBISweden/wgs-structvar/README.md

 ## Support

-If you need help with this module, please call 1-800-NBISFIXIT-PLACEHOLDER
+If you need help with this module, please create a [support issue](https://github.com/NBISweden/wgs-structvar/issues/new?title=Support) in github.

 ## External links